Introduction

 Docker Compose follows the specifications from the file and deploys a containerized Gitea instance.

-The instance runs in the foreground, so you need to open a new terminal window to continue with the next step.
+The instance runs in the foreground, so open a new terminal window to continue with the next step.
 Alternatively, run a detached container in the background by adding the -d

 option.